Updated: February 18, 2026

 The slide empties into a series of natural pools perfect for swimming and cooling off during hot summer months.
 Beyond the slide itself, the park includes half a mile of Oak Creek open for wading and exploring.
 The area’s history as Frank Pendley’s apple orchard in the early 1900s adds cultural significance, with historic buildings and apple trees still present.

 Slide Rock attracts 430,000 visitors annually, with more than half being Arizona residents seeking respite from desert heat.
-The park charges entrance fees ranging from $10 to $20 per vehicle depending on season, and parking fills quickly during peak times.
+Entrance fees vary by season and day, ranging from $10 per vehicle in winter up to $30 per vehicle on summer weekends and holidays (up to 4 people).
 Arriving when gates open helps ensure parking availability and a more enjoyable experience before crowds arrive.

 West Fork Trail: Shaded Canyon Beauty